koljapluemer/book_recommendation/README.md

 ```

 Ok. `stealing/denise2.py` now has a working matrix factorization going on.
 Next I need to think about how to get this into a working/useful 'recommend me books thing'.
 Need a break.

+## Reports

+### 22-11-06

+yeah so we get a matrix with my stuff included (just downloaded from goodreads) but it is to large to analyze. guess i have to learn some big data. not today.